shallowgator/english-for-designers/02-first-impression/index.md

 ![Write an alternative text description.](img/collages2.png)

-a series of collages i did as cover artworks for my various songs
+a series of collages i did as cover artworks for my various tracks

 ![Write an alternative text description.](img/sg2.png)